clux/kubecon2020/source/slides.md

 notes:
 - We'll identify some of these invariants.
-- Then talk about how to model the same api in rust using generics, and see that it gives us the same consistency for free.
+- Then talk about how to model the same api in rust using generics, and see that it gives us the same consistency more-or-less for free.
 - We'll also touch on async api design in rust during this modelling process.
 Async rust was only properly released about a year ago, and the rust ecosystem has consequently seen enormous advances in this year with it stable.
 So if you're not up to speed, you'll at least see some patterns in this talk.